TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 To standardize the postal codes, all ZIP+4 formats were trimmed of their last four digits and the trailing `"-"`.
 Other cleaning was also done, including removal of any non-digit characters.

-After cleaning, a query that counts the number of each zipcode was done to ensure that the clean was successful:
+After cleaning, a query that counts the number of each zipcode was done to ensure that the audit was successful:
 ~~~~SQL
   SELECT value, COUNT(*)
     FROM nodes_tags